jaylenroope-afk/Hospital-Management-/README.md

 - Physiotherapy treatment resulted in the highest claim denial rate (45.45%)
 ![Health Insurance Dashboard](https://github.com/jaylenroope-afk/Hospital-Management-/blob/main/Tableau/png/Health%20Insurance%20Dashboard.png?raw=true)

+## Recommendations

+### Minimizing Appointment Cancellations and No-Shows
+- Send automated emails or text messages to remind the patients about their upcoming appointment to reduce no-shows
+- There were no patterns between department and cancellation rates.
+Some physicians had much higher cancellation rates compared to other physicians within the same department.
+For example, in the Oncology department, Dr. Robert Davis had a cancellation rate of 38.46% which was the highest out of all physicians while Dr. Linda Wilson had a cancellation rate of only 15.79%.
+The hospital administration can investigate the underlying causes such as physician availability, how they communicate with patients, and quality of care to reduce unncessary cancellations

+### Insurance Denials
+- Compare insurance claim denials with regional and national benchmarks to determine whether it was an internal issue or national healthcare trend causing these high denial rates.
+If the hospital is seeing higher denial rates compared to others, it could indicate an internal issue such as documentation errors or poor staff training.
+The hospital should revise their training to minimize these errors such as refreshing the staff on the accurate medical coding (ICD/CPT) used in claim documentation
+- HealthIndia and WellnessCorp were the highest denying providers.
+The administration should discuss with these insurers to understand the denial reasons
+- Physiotherapy (45%) and ECG (37.5%) had the highest denial rates.
+Investigate if the rates were linked to pre-authorization or coverage limits related to the specific treatment.

 ## Limitations
 - The dataset is synthetic as hospital management data is often kept confidential due to HIPPA
 - Data is only given in 2023 so it is difficult to make conclusions on trends